each/draft-aname/draft-ietf-dnsop-aname.md

 # Introduction

-It is often desirable to provide web sites (and other services) at a bare domain name (such as `example.com`) as well as a service-specific subdomain (`www.example.com`).
+It may be desirable to provide web sites (and other services) at a bare domain name (such as `example.com`) as well as a service-specific subdomain (`www.example.com`).